Cyprus: Offshore Business Sectors

-The Central Bank favours this arrangement; there are no liquidity or risk ratio requirements, and there is no reserve requirement.
+The Central Bank favours this arrangement as there are no liquidity or risk ratio requirements, and there is no reserve requirement.

 Subsidiaries of foreign banks

-These are supervised more closely, and liquidity and risk ratios may be imposed.
+These are supervised more closely: liquidity and risk ratios may be imposed.

-Representative Offices may be formed under the Companies Law, but may not conduct banking business except with clients of their parent bank.
+Representative Offices may be formed under the Companies Law.
+They may not conduct any banking activities except with clients of their parent bank.

 Administrative Banking Units (ABUs)

-These units carry out their banking business through local Cyprus banks but are otherwise similar to branches or subsidiaries.
+These units carry out their banking activities through local Cypriot banks but are otherwise similar to branches or subsidiaries.

 Commercial banking arrangements and practices follow the British model.
 On April 14, 2011, legislation was enacted to introduce a special bank levy on financial institutions operating in Cyprus.
 They will be required to pay 0.095% on the total amount of deposits held at the end of each calendar year.
 See Cyprus Domestic Corporate Taxation for more details.